 Abstract

-with the educational network of Mission Ministries Philippines (MMP).
-The research explore the trend in the developing world and the need for education to be implemented in a way that is developmentally appropriate, and skills based.
-First and foremost, preschool education is about developing a concept of self, and the world around them.
-MMP’s curriculum identity formation within a God-centered worldview.
-However, skills serve as building blocs for higher order thinking, reasoning, and communication skills.
+This research focuses on the role of curriculum design in fostering creativity and imagination in Filipino preschools within the educational network of Mission Ministries Philippines (MMP).
+The research explored the trend in the developing world and the need for education to be implemented in a way that is developmentally appropriate, and skills based.
+First and foremost, preschool education is about developing a child’s concept of self, and the world around them.
+MMP’s curriculum accomplishes this by being faith-based and providing identity formation within a God-centered worldview.
+It also excels in teaching literacy and numeracy to preschool-aged children.
+However, MMP continues to identify more ways to strengthen its curriculum by making it more innovative, and introducing students to problem solving and creative expression.

+Included in this attempt is a newly designed curriculum focused on entrepreneurship, even at a young age.
+Building upon the theories of creative pedagogy from Kaufmen and Breghetto(2009) and Lin (2011) this research has shown that in addition to the entrepreneurial curriculum, more intentional integration of unstructured arts and play-based curriculum can also foster important learning skills of creativity and imagination.
+These skills serve as building blocs for higher order thinking, reasoning, and communication skills.
+This is especially true as they are implemented through a play and experimental learning based curriculum.

 Chapter 1: Introduction

 Access to quality education is still a great challenge within the Philippines.
-With the increased development of private schools as a means of individuals taking responsibility where the government has failed in its provision, this inequality of access begins with access to .
-This kind of education is foundational as it during this stage of development that pre-literacyskills are developed.
-In order for students to progress into in the Philippines, they must already be able to read, write and do simple arithmetic.
+With the increased development of private schools as a means of individuals taking responsibility where the government has failed in its provision, this inequality of access begins with access to Early Childhood Education.
+This kind of education is foundational as it is during this stage of development that pre- and early literacy and numeracy skills are developed.
+In order for students to progress into first grade in the Philippines, they must already be able to read, write and do simple arithmetic.
 In urban poor communities where parents are often illiterate themselves, this can perpetuate cycles of poverty.
 This intensifies the importance of quality pre-grade school education, as it is the earliest factor in setting a successful trajectory for a child’s education.

 In the developing world there is also a need for education to be implemented in a way that is developmentally appropriate, and skills based.
 First and foremost, preschool education is about developing a concept of self, and the world around them.
-Especially in a faith-based curriculum, identity formation within a God-centered worldview is an integrated conceptowever, other skills innovation, problem solving, and creative expression.
+Especially in a faith-based curriculum, identity formation within a God-centered worldview is an integrated concept; as is the aforementioned need for skills in literacy and numeracy.
+Additionally however, other skills are needed for holistic development, including, but not limited to innovation, problem solving, and creative expression.
 These are skills that serve as building blocs for higher order thinking, reasoning, and communication skills.

 Mission Ministries Philippines